nmathewson/walking-onions-wip/specs/04-reconstructing-endives.md

 ### Weighted indices

-If the IndexSpec type is Indextype_Weighted, then the index is described by assigning a probability weights each of a number of relays.
+If the IndexSpec type is Indextype_Weighted, then the index is described by assigning a probability weight to each of a number of relays.
 From these, we compute a series of 32-bit index positions.

 This algorithm uses 64-bit math, and 64-by-32-bit integer division.